RAK Hotspot Datasheet

 Hotspot Details

-- Efficient for a new cryptocurrency, Helium (HNT)
+- Efficient for mining Helium (HNT) cryptocurrency

 - Complete set-up in minutes using a smartphone